johnridesabike/johnridesabike.github.io/content/libraries/how-play-chess/index.md

     <figure class="alignright">
         <img src="./chess_Checkmate.svg" alt="A checkmate position."/>
         <figcaption>
-            The black king has been checkmated by the white queen.
-No matter where Black moves, they can’t escape check.
+            The black king has been<br/>
+            checkmated by the white queen.<br/>
+            No matter where Black moves,<br/>
+            they can’t escape check.
         </figcaption>
     </figure>
 </div>